 - Doing energy renovations to refurbish our spaces and, most importantly, bring them up to standard, using the French Energy Savings Certificate (CEE) scheme to help us fund these forward-thinking investments.

-This strategy includes all Myflexoffice workspaces, which are expected to grow to over 20,000 m2 by 2022.
+This strategy includes all Myflexoffice workspaces, which exceeded 20,000 m2 of office spaces in January 2022.

 At M2DG, we do more than just encourage people to sort their office waste; we also set up a recycling policy for it.

 The first step was implementing the sorting protocol put in place by Paris City Hall, which forms the basis of 95% of our waste sorting.